constellation-load-testing/constellation-local/README.md

   $ constellation teardown-all

 NOTE
   Can be run at anytime during the deployment stage.
-Note that this will remove the timestream database storing test-results (if any).
+  This will remove the timestream database storing test-results (if any).
   Run `teardown-remote` to selectively remove remote infrastructure only.
 ```

 ![teardown_all_cropped](https://user-images.githubusercontent.com/80292641/205150283-a6868792-f647-45b9-be0d-386af78f34d8.gif)